 - participate actively in mentoring and networking as an alumni of the program.

-- the funding is for 12 months and all scholars are expected to engage with the Forum throughout those 12 months;
+- the funding is for 12 months (even though the duration of internships are shorter) and all scholars are expected to engage with the Forum throughout those 12 months;

-- for all outgoing scholars and interns, this includes at least one semester prior to going abroad and one semester after returning from going abroad;
+- for all outgoing interns, this includes at least one semester prior to going abroad and one semester after returning from going abroad;

 - all scholars are expected to commit no more than five hours per week to the Forum over the course of the scholarship;

-- all scholars can expect to complete one Forum project to add value to the Forum and to QES;
+- all scholars can expect to complete one Forum project to add value to the Forum and to the QES program;

 - all scholars can expect to complete at least one presentation; and